 “Of course, Angel.
 What do you want to say.”

 “On the rape video you witnessed, the part where they were cutting my chest, the older man holding me down, on the right, with the five-o’clock shadow goatee, was Yilka Kartallozi.
 He is the one who killed Officer Williams.
 I found this out after returning home and seeing their subsequent messages to kill both officers.
-Also, he was the one I saw in the lobby of Chicago Digital Consultants.
+Also, he was the one I saw in the lobby of Chicago Cyber Engineering.

 That you can’t use my information to arrest him is regrettable, but I thought you’d want to know.”